Visualizing and Comparing Categorical Variables

 The Grammar of Graphics

-The grammar of graphics is a framework for creating data visualizations.
+The Grammar of Graphics (GoG) is a framework for creating data visualizations.

 A visualization consists of: